New for September 2023: Read our evaluation study pre-print on OSF (free): https://osf.io/fhc2k/

 Introducing the study

-While teachers and other education professionals were involved throughout development of the LEANS resources, there’s no substitute for trying out resources in real classrooms.
+While teachers and other education professionals were involved throughout development of the LEANS programme, there’s no substitute for trying out resources in real classrooms.

 - To test LEANS as a neurodiversity teaching tool.
 Would children who participated be able to show knowledge of neurodiversity, and would their attitudes change?

 To meet those goals, we created two quizzes that tried to measure the specific ideas taught in LEANS and collected qualitative information from open-response quiz questions, written teacher diaries, and interviews with a subset of children.
-This evaluation was pre-registered.
+Our quantitative analyses were pre-registered, which means we publicly published a plan ahead of time about how we would collect and analyse the data.
+See the registration here (free, no login).

 The following sections describe the study in a way intended to be accessible for teachers and families.
 It’s light on tables and statistical information!